|Application deadline||Jun 30|

 |Organizer||MIT SOLVECompetition Organizer|

-Big data, Biotechnology and medical research, Cloud solutions, Connectivity, Healthcare, Healthcare providers and services, Hygiene, ICT, Information technology, Internet-of-things, Medical equipment and supplies, Mobile, Pharmaceuticals, Smart city solutions, Software as a Service, Water, sanitation and hygiene
+Big data, Biotechnology and medical research, Cloud solutions, Connectivity, Healthcare, Healthcare providers and services, Hygiene, ICT, Information technology, Internet of things (IoT), Medical equipment and supplies, Mobile, Pharmaceuticals, Smart city solutions, Software as a Service, Water, sanitation and hygiene

 We are looking for leaders, innovators, activists, and risk-takers who are impacting their community every day!
 Does your work have the potential to elevate humanity and inspire others to act as engines for social good?